Cowlitz River: Bridges

-The Box Canyon of the Cowlitz, viewed from a bridge in Mount Rainier National Park.
-The bottom of this panorama looks approximately 180 ft straight down.
+Box Canyon at Cowlitz River, 2019.
+The bottom of the panorama looks approximately 180 ft straight down.

-Numerous road and rail bridges span the Cowlitz.

 Just upstream from its mouth at the Columbia river, a railroad bridge connecting the Port of Longview to the BNSF rail line crosses the Cowlitz, with a road bridge for SR 432 (Tennant Way) beside.
 Further upstream are the Allen St. and Cowlitz Way bridges, connecting West Kelso with the rest of Kelso.
 Just north of Kelso, a railroad bridge provides crossing for the Columbia & Cowlitz Railroad.

-Connecting SR 411 to Interstate-5 is the Lexington bridge, a two-lane bridge between the large unincorporated community of Lexington to Exit 42 on the east side of the bank.
+Connecting SR 411 to Interstate 5 (I-5) is the Lexington bridge, a two-lane bridge between the large unincorporated community of Lexington to Exit 42 on the east side of the bank.

 At Castle Rock, the A St. bridge provides access from downtown to the school and residential areas across the river.
 A few miles north, after the Toutle River split, the BNSF line crosses the river.

-Across the Lewis/Cowlitz County line, between the towns of Vader and Toledo, Washington, I-5 crosses the river.
-At Toledo, SR-505 crosses the river as well.
+Across the Lewis and Cowlitz County line, between the towns of Vader and Toledo, the interstate crosses the river.
+At Toledo, SR 505 crosses the river as well.

-Where Highway 12 crosses Mayfield Lake, just west of Mossyrock, causeways were built out to the middle of the lake, where a short bridge section connects the two sides.
+Where U.S. Route 12 crosses Mayfield Lake, just west of Mossyrock, causeways were built out to the middle of the lake, where a short bridge section connects the two sides.
 A small bridge provides a crossing for SR 122 at the head of Mayfield Lake.
-Just east of Mossyrock, the Cowlitz River Bridge on Highway 12 was the largest concrete arch bridge in North America until 1971 at 550 ft.
+Just east of Mossyrock, the Cowlitz River Bridge on US 12 was the largest concrete arch bridge in North America until 1971 at 550 ft.